Full-service provider of industrial catalysis. This is C&CS.

 Catalytically active centers

-Catalytically active centers are pure surface chemistry: atoms, ions, atom clusters, adsorbed molecules, chemisorbed groups, crystal surfaces ... on support materials.
-They are the sites of a catalyst where chemical reactions take place.
-These centers are crucial for activity & selectivity as they attract the reactants, activate them and facilitate conversion into products.
-Important centers are platinum (Pt), palladium (Pd) and rhodium (Rh), which are often used in the catalytic conversion of hydrocarbons.
-Other well-known centers are titanium oxide (TiO₂), zinc oxide (ZnO), iron oxide (FeOx), nano-Cu, ...
+Catalytically active centers are pure surface chemistry: atoms, ions, atom clusters, adsorbed molecules, chemisorbed groups, crystal surfaces… on support materials.
+These are the parts of a catalyst where chemical reactions take place.
+These centers are crucial for activity and selectivity, as they attract and activate reactants and facilitate their conversion into products.
+Important centers are platinum (Pt), palladium (Pd) and rhodium (Rh), which are frequently used in the catalytic conversion of hydrocarbons.
+Other well-known centers are titanium dioxide (TiO₂), zinc oxide (ZnO), iron oxide (FeO), nano-Cu, …

-In homogeneous catalysis, i.e. where reactants and catalyst are liquid and dissolved, special molecular forms of e.g. Pt compounds or aromatics are used for catalysis.
+In homogeneous catalysis, where reactants and catalyst are liquid and dissolved, special molecular forms of, for example, Pt compounds or aromatics are used for catalysis.

 Catalytically active centers